Together-Java/ModernJava/src/reflection/class_objects.md

 [^ifconfused]: If that seems confusing and useless, you are half right.
 It certainly is confusing, but it is pretty useful sometimes.
-If its still beyond your ken just always write `Class<?>` and we'll loop back to it.
+If it's still beyond your ken just always write `Class<?>` and we'll loop back to it.